grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "It is possible.
 There is often a counter-current under the surface current in the deep ocean.
 But there is no way for us to tell.
 We have no outside reference points."
 Said Hemi.

-"Well, our one outside reference point is the sub with the ram.
+"Well, our one outside reference point is the fucking sub with the ram.
 It seems like they are searching for us steadily to the west.
-But they may be moving back and forth over the same point --- the last point where they knew they had us --- and _we_ might be moving slowly east with the current."
+But they may in fact be moving back and forth over the same fucking point --- the last point where they knew they had us --- and _we_ might be moving slowly east with the current."
 Percy postulated.

-"I supposed with a little time we will know."
+"I suppose with a little time we will know."
 Said Hemi.

 "If we don't fucking sink first of course."
 Percy replied.
-"Keep listening with Cassandra, I don't want to us to drift into that fucking continental shelf wall --- at this depth it would be the end of us."
+"Keep listening with Cassandra, I don't want to us to drift into that fucking continental shelf wall --- at this depth it would be the fuckin' end of us."

 "That will be challenging with so little ambient sound to judge what is around us."

-"I'm sure that between you and Cassandra you can keep us safe."
+"I'm sure that between you and Cassandra you can keep us fucking safe."

 Over the course of the next hour the _Prospect_ hovered silently just below 300 meters.
 Hemi tracked the steadily diminishing signal of the sub with the ram as it swept back and forth, and then began circling around the location where the _Prospect_ had went under 300 meters.
 At that point Hemi was convinced the pursuing sub had lost their track on the _Prospect_ completely.

-Every so often the _Prospect_ let out a groan, as if to remind Percy the stress she was under.
+Every so often the submarine let out a groan, as if to remind Percy the stress she was under.
 Every time one of those long wailing groans came up from the guts of her boat it grated Percy's nerves --- both because of the visceral way she experience the _Prospect's_ physical stress, and because she worried it was enough sound to give away their position.

-At some point, as enough time passed and it became apparent the _Prospect_ was indeed slowly drifting away, Percy main concern swung from the sub with the ram to the slight but distinct angle to the deck that she could sense under her feet.
+At some point, as time passed and it became apparent the _Prospect_ was indeed slowly drifting away, Percy's main concern swung from the sub with the ram to the slight but distinct angle to the deck that she could sense under her feet.
 Her sensitivity to the movements of her boat, especially while standing, made her the first to realize that the bow was sinking under the weight of the water seeping in through the repaired seam.

-She worked with Bastian to try to correct it, but they realized the trim tanks were already emptied as much as they could be at this depth.
+She worked with Bastian to try to correct it, but they realized the trim tanks had already been emptied to the maximum extent they could be at this depth.
+There was not enough air pressure in the system to overcome the outside pressure of water and displace the water from the trim tanks.
 They needed to start the bilge pumps.

 She consulted with Hemi at the navigation table.
-"How much distance have we gained from those fuckers with the ram Hemi?"
+"How much distance have we gained from the fuckers?"

 "We have been drifting for a bit more than an hour.
 The current appears to be 2 knots or so --- so we are maybe a bit more than 2 nautical miles from them."
 Said Hemi.

 "That's not very fucking much to play with.
 Do you think we can start the bilge pumps without them hearing?"

-"That would be taking an extreme risk at this range I think."
+"That would be taking an extreme risk at this close range I think."
 Said Hemi.

 "_Not_ starting them is also beginning to look like an extreme risk."
 Percy said, pointing to the ever more apparent angle of the deck.

-"We could blow the water out of the main ballast and surface."
-Suggested Hemi.

-"If we do that without starting the motors, we'll catch that surface current and drift right back towards them.
-What other options do we have?"
+"And before you even fucking ask --- the trim tanks are no longer functional because of the depth."

-"We can keep pushing air into the main ballast to counter-act the weight of the water leaking in."
+"But we can keep probably keep pushing air into the main ballast tanks to counter-act the weight of the water leaking in."
 Said Hemi.
-"That will keep us from sinking, but without running the bilge pumps we can not trim the boat properly --- we are likely to hang bow-down before too long."
+"That will keep us from sinking, but without the trim tanks and without running the bilge pumps there is no way to trim the boat properly --- we are likely to hang bow-down before too long."

-"If we can lose a little depth we could also take some of the pressure off the leaking seam."
+"If we can lose a little depth we could also take some of the pressure off the leaking seam and the trim tanks."

 "You have to do that without losing the current though."
 Pointed out Hemi.
+"If we get to shallow we will pick up the surface current and drift right back towards the sub with the ram."

 "It's going to be tricky, but that's our fucking move, right there."